The UK Bible Students Website

 How far-reaching would be the influence of such a war is difficult to guess.
 India, which has for so long been under British control and yielded rich returns to King Money, is already in a ferment of revolution.
 Russia at such a time would be glad to free India from the domination of Great Britain and then would seek to grasp India as her own possession.

 Meantime China and Japan are making wonderful strides in civilization—especially in war preparations.
 Soldiers are being drilled; cannon are being manufactured—and in general these great heathen powers which have been dormant for so long are getting awake.
 Presumably they have their own King Money managing their affairs.
 In the event of a war between Britain and Germany, if Russia should interfere with India, Japan as a British ally, would attack Russia, with China as her assistant.
 It would be easy for imagination to picture other nations becoming embroiled in the strife.
 Thus a great European war may be comparatively near.
-Many prominent Englishmen have expressed themselves much more positively than this—that war cannot be long averted.

 Late advices from China and Japan indicate great business prosperity there.
 Some who have been examining the fundamental causes for the industrial awakening tell us that the basis of it lies in the fact that although gold is the nominal money standard of those lands, silver is the real standard—the money in which the business is conducted.
 Doing business with the cheaper money practically gives China and Japan a tariff wall of one hundred per cent and increasingly closes the ports of those great nations to European and American goods manufactured on the gold basis.
 The demonetization of silver, which was intended by King Money to bring to him wealth from peoples afar, as well as at home, is gradually closing upon him the doors of heathendom, representing three-fourths of humanity.
 The Chinese and Japanese hope soon to be able to duplicate at lower prices the wares of Europe and America.
 And those who ignore the imminence of Messiah’s kingdom might well stand in dread of “a commercial invasion,” as well as a political one, from Oriental lands within a quarter of a century.